philjhere/AzureHereMap/1_ARM_Template_Deploy/README.md

 	![HERE Registration Page](../Images/0_Registeration_Home.png)

-1. Go to => Get your credentials: click on Generate App ID & App Code
+1. Go to => Get your credentials: click on **Generate App ID & App Code**

 	![HERE Registration Page](../Images/1_Generate_AppID.png)

-1. It will generate your App ID & App Code.
+1. It will generate your **App ID & App Code**.
 It may take few seconds to generate your credientials

 	![HERE Registration Page](../Images/2_Generate_AppID_Appcode.png)

-1. Note/save your APP ID & APP CODE to use in upcoming modules
+1. Note/save your **APP ID & APP CODE** to use in upcoming modules

 </p></details>